robbertbloem/croc/README.txt

 >> import croc
 >> import croc.Tests.Tests
 >> croc.Tests.Tests.PE1()
-This should result in a 2D spectrum.
+This should result in a (rather crappy) 2D spectrum.

 2. STRUCTURE: